Family Legacy Quotes: 5 Keys to a Lasting Heritage

 How is that supposed to inspire young minds keen to understand how their lives are shaped by the past?

 A long-lasting legacy is not something we can take for granted.
-But it is possible.
+But as these family legacy quotes highlight, it is a noble aim.
 We have to work at it if we want it to last forever.

 “Even though your time here is temporary, if you do a good enough job, your work will last forever.”